 Any changes that pass the automated testing process will be deployed automatically.

-What are the benefits of DevOps in Mobile App Development
+Benefits of DevOps in Mobile App Development

 With the DevOps approach, you stand to gain a lot from increased efficiency to faster turnaround times.
 Apart from this, DevOps has the following advantages: